James Gornall (racing driver): UK Formula Renault

-In 2004 Gornall and the JA Motorsport team continued their relationship to enter the Formula Renault UK Championship which supported the British Touring Car Championship.
-Following the Croft race weekend Gornall was forced to withdraw from the championship due to lack of funds.
+In 2004, Gornall and the JA Motorsport team continued their relationship to enter the Formula Renault UK Championship which supported the British Touring Car Championship.
+Following the Croft race weekend, Gornall was forced to withdraw from the championship due to lack of funds.

 British GT

 Gornall's first foray in British GT was the final round of the 2007 Championship with Team Trimite Brookspeed in the Dodge Viper Competition Coupe, partnering Italian Michelangelo Segatori.

-For 2008 Gornall continued with Team Trimite Brookspeed, once again in the Dodge Viper Competition Coupe, partnering Jon Barnes.
-Gornall and Jon won 4 races, stepping on the podium a total of 8 times on their way to winning the championship at the Brands Hatch event in July.
+For 2008, Gornall continued with Team Trimite Brookspeed, once again in the Dodge Viper Competition Coupe, partnering Jon Barnes.
+Gornall and Barnes won four races, stepping on the podium a total of 8 times on their way to winning the championship at the Brands Hatch event in July.

 24hr Racing

 Gornall was invited during 2008 to race with Beechdean Motorsport in their Aston Martin N24 at the Silverstone 24hrs.
-Gornall was joined by Andrew Howard, Neil Cunningham and Jamie Smythe.
+He was joined by Andrew Howard, Neil Cunningham and Jamie Smythe.
 The team took 2nd place overall, winning class 2.

 BMW Compact Cup

-Gornall competed in the BMW Compact cup from 2015–2017.
-He came 2nd in 2015 and won the title in 2016.
+Gornall competed in the BMW Compact Cup from 2015–2017.
+He came second in 2015 and won the title in 2016.

 MINI Challenge JCW

-In April 2019 Gornall made a guest appearance at Rockingham in the MINI Challenge JCW.
+In April 2019, Gornall made a guest appearance at Rockingham in the MINI Challenge JCW.
 Gornall drove the Dunlop guest car run by XCELR8 Motorsport.
 This was Gornall's debut in a front wheel drive racing car.
 Gornall then obtained a MINI JCW race car of his own and competed in the Brands Hatch GP and Donington Park events.

-For 2020 Gornall competed in his family run JIG Racing team.
-Gornall won the championship, taking 5 wins and a total of 13 podiums from 17 races.
+For 2020, Gornall competed in his family run JIG Racing team.
+Gornall won the championship, taking five wins and a total of 13 podiums from 17 races.

 British Touring Car Championship

-For winning the 2019 MINI Challenge JCW championship Gornall received a prize test at Snetterton in the Motorbase Ford Focus RS.
+For winning the 2019 MINI Challenge JCW championship, Gornall received a prize test at Snetterton in the Motorbase Ford Focus RS.